And what you should do about it.

 Generally speaking, there are five ways employers prefer to fill a position.

 One.
-The scenario above is the most preferred way employers prefer to fill a position within the company.
+The scenario above is the most preferred way employers fill a position; from within the company.
 Ideally they have someone who can fill it quickly and with little fuss.
 Is it fair to the unemployed outside the company?
 No.